girid333/hckptoncont/README.md

 3) Next clone this repository to a local directory with "git clone https://github.com/girid333/hckptoncnt.git" (without quotes)

-4) A folder with name "hckptoncnt" will be created.
+4) A folder with name "hckptoncont" will be created.

-5) perform "cd hckptoncnt" now can see Dockerfile and a folder with name sapdownloads.
+5) perform "cd hckptoncont" now can see Dockerfile and a folder with name sapdownloads.

 6) Extract the downloaded HANA cockpit .SAR file into sapdownloads folder (SAPCAR -xvf SAPHANACOCKPIT11_11-70002299.SAR -R .../hckptoncnt/sapdownloads)